 , and <h1>

-Since the parser reads the HTML file from left to right, these unfinished tags are always in a certain part of the tree.
-The unfinished tags have always been opened but not yet closed; they are always to the right of the finished nodes; and they are always children of other unfinished tags.
+Since the parser reads the HTML file from beginning to end, these unfinished tags are always in a certain part of the tree.
+The unfinished tags have always been opened but not yet closed; they are always later in the source than the finished nodes; and they are always children of other unfinished tags.
 To leverage these facts, let’s represent an incomplete tree by storing a list of unfinished tags, ordered with parents before children.
 The first node in the list is the root of the HTML tree; the last node in the list is the most recent unfinished tag.In Python, and most other languages, it’s faster to add and remove from the end of a list, instead of the beginning.

 Parsing is a little more complex than lex